Kushal9889/UNIGUIDE/README.md

-# 🎓 UNIGUIDE — University Chatbot Assistant
+# 🎓 Chatalogue — University Chatbot Assistant

-UNIGUIDE is a lightweight, student-focused chatbot that helps users retrieve university-related information (class times, days, instructor names, room numbers, upcoming exams/events, and simple alerts) through a friendly chat interface.
+Chatalogue is a lightweight, student-focused chatbot that helps users retrieve university-related information (class times, days, instructor names, room numbers, upcoming exams/events, and simple alerts) through a friendly chat interface.
 The project is designed primarily to run locally using a SQLite database and a Tkinter GUI.

 ---